 A Mayo Clinic surgeon and surgical team assist with robot-assisted heart surgery, while another surgeon sits at a remote console controlling the robotic arms.

 Mayo doctors may conduct less invasive heart procedures using long, thin tubes (catheters) to repair or replace certain heart valves.
 Doctors may use clips or plugs to make the repairs.

 Mayo Clinic heart surgeons and researchers actively study new catheter procedures to repair or replace heart valves.

 Expertise and rankings

 A Mayo Clinic doctor and surgeon collaborate and discuss heart valve disease.

 Expertise and experience

-Mayo Clinic cardiologists, cardiac surgeons and others have experience diagnosing and treating all types of heart valve disease.
-Mayo doctors evaluate or treat more than 31,500 people each year with heart valve disease.
+Mayo Clinic cardiologists, cardiovascular surgeons and others have experience diagnosing and treating all types of heart valve disease.
+Each year, Mayo doctors evaluate or treat more than 35,668 people with heart valve disease.

 Nationally recognized expertise